 The Dominion of Canada, like the United States to its south, was expandable, and it wasn’t very long before other provinces joined Confederation.
 The first to do so, in 1870, was Manitoba, to the west of Ontario.
 And just as the US added a star to its flag with every new state, so also did Canada add a new coat of arms to its shield with every new province (although these arms could themselves change over time).
 A five-provinces shield may be seen on this Royal Canadian Insurance Company stock certificate, dated 1874.
 The arms of Manitoba, featuring a galloping buffalo, are in the bottom right.
 (The supporters, taken from the British Royal Arms, are unofficial, but I like the nineteenth-century custom of showing them leaping out from behind the shield.)

 For some reason, this coat of arms appeared recently on the label of an Alsatian wine.
 My friend Rafal Heydel-Mankoo posted this to Facebook.

-In 1873, two more provinces – British Columbia and Prince Edward Island – joined Confederation, giving rise to a seven-quartered coat of arms.
+In 1871, British Columbia joined Confederation, and in 1873 and Prince Edward Island did as well, giving rise to a seven-quartered coat of arms.
 The lion, crown and leaves on the bottom left represented British Columbia until 1895; the trees on the bottom right are an early form of the arms of PEI.